Russia’s Navalny announces start of prison hunger strike

 Navalny said in his statement that he had no choice but to protest with a hunger strike because his physical condition has worsened.
 He said his back pains have spread to his right leg and he feels numbness in his left leg.

 “What else could I do?” he wrote.
-“I have declared a hunger strike demanding that they allow a visit by an invited doctor.
+“I have declared a hunger strike demanding that they allow a visit by an invited doctor in compliance with the law.
 So I’m lying here, hungry, but still with two legs.”

 The 44-year-old Navalny, who is President Vladimir Putin’s most outspoken opponent, was arrested in January upon his return from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities have rejected the accusation.